 Persistent pain is different to short-acting ‘acute’ pain that lasts some weeks and goes away.
 It often doesn’t respond to usual treatments.
 We now know the problem is in the pain-sensing system itself, rather than being a specific problem in the body itself.
 One way to understand persistent pain is to think about a very sensitive car alarm.
 Car alarms are good when someone is trying to break into your car.
 The lights flash, the siren blares out and it grabs your attention instantly to tell you the car is at threat of a break-in.

-car alarms are annoying when the same thing happens just when someone brushes past the car or a butterfly lands on the roof.
+However, car alarms are annoying when the same thing happens just when someone brushes past the car or a butterfly lands on the roof.
 The siren still sounds and lights flash yet there is no break-in threat.
 The body’s nervous system is like this too.
 In persistent pain the pain-sensing nerves send off the same signals as if there was an instant threat of injury or damage when none exists.
 It’s not just annoying though, it hurts too!

+However, the car alarm system can be fixed or replaced.
+With persistent pain, you are stuck with your faulty sensitive nervous system, which needs to be managed.
 Sadly there are no treatments to fix the sensitive pain-sensing nerves and nervous system at the moment.
 Scientists are exploring ways to change the sensitivity settings and so new treatments will emerge in time.
 Pain relief medication can reduce some of the pain, so reduce some of the sound of the car alarm.
 They cannot stop it sounding or switch it off completely.
 It is too complex a system and we do not have enough knowledge yet to stop persistent pain.
 So at the moment, we don’t have a complete cure for persistent pain.

 There is still an awful lot that is not understood about why pain can continue after injuries heal, or why it can be present without any ongoing physical problem or damage.
 We know for example if there is nerve damage that has healed the nerves can still be very sensitive and excitable.
 We also know that managing moods like stress, frustration, depression can change the sensitivity, so lessen pain.
 It is the same if a person is very distracted or focused on an absorbing activity: pain becomes less.

-We don’t know all the reasons why nerves are so sensitive or how to make them less excitable or sensitive.
+However, we do not know all the reasons why nerves are so sensitive or how to make them less excitable or sensitive.
 It remains a puzzle at present.

-Studies suggest some people are born with genes that make them more vulnerable, in other words, some are unlucky and more prone to developing problems in their pain systems.
+Studies suggest some people are born with genes that make them more vulnerable – in other words, some are unlucky and more prone to developing problems in their pain systems.

 Living with persistent pain can be stressful and can affect people in lots of different ways.
 Managing at home, work duties and dealing with friends and family can be difficult.
 People often feel they have no control over the pain and are unable to cope with it.